Best of Oregon with Second Generation Vintners

 Oregon pinot noirs and chardonnays are world famous, justly so.
 Join us for exclusive private tastings.

 Oregon is an inspiration of landscapes, food, and pioneering spirits.

 Day by Day

 Oregon at its finest: Willamette Valley wine country, Portland and the dramatic Pacific coast with the second-generation owners of Elk Cove, Ponzi and Sokol Blosser wineries.
 Enjoy VIP lunches in the middle of vineyards, help harvest this year’s crop of pinot noir, and taste oysters fresh from the Pacific.
-Pick from one of two departure dates.

 Welcome to Portland!
 Bridge City, Rose City, Stumptown—it goes by many names but it’s one of a kind.
 After meeting at our downtown hotel, we’ll dive into what all real Portlanders hold near and dear to their hearts: brunch.
 We’ll get acquainted at local favorite Clyde Common before heading to the iconic Japanese Gardens for a private tour.
 Japan’s former ambassador lovingly called the Gardens “the most beautiful and authentic Japanese garden in the world outside of Japan.”
 Meander along the meticulously curated landscape and experience old world serenity contained right in the city.

 With our souls revived, we’ll move on to a tour and tasting at Freeland Spirits.
 This isn’t just any distillery—it’s one of the few women-owned and operated distilleries in history.
 Yes, history.
 It’s the perfect way to cap off our afternoon.
 More astute palates may even sample a bit of what’s to come—Freeland uses Elk Cove wine barrels to make their incredible batches.
 We’ll finish our first day together with dinner and a toast to our Oregon adventure.